danielecook/Awesome-Bioinformatics/README.md

 * [The Leek group guide to genomics papers](https://github.com/jtleek/genomicspapers/) - Expertly curated genomics papers to get up to speed on genomics, RNA-seq, statistics (used in genomics), software development, and more.
-* [Current Topics in Genome Analysis 2016](https://www.genome.gov/12514288/current-topics-in-genome-analysis-2016-course-syllabus-handouts-and-videos/) - Excelent series of fourteen lectures given at NIH about current topics in genomics ranging from sequence analysis, to sequencing technologies, and even more translational topics such as genomic medicine.
+* [Current Topics in Genome Analysis 2016](https://www.genome.gov/12514288/current-topics-in-genome-analysis-2016-course-syllabus-handouts-and-videos/) - Excellent series of fourteen lectures given at NIH about current topics in genomics ranging from sequence analysis, to sequencing technologies, and even more translational topics such as genomic medicine.

 ## License